influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/query_language/spec.md

 ### EXPLAIN ANALYZE

 Executes the specified SELECT statement and returns data on the query performance and storage during runtime, visualized as a tree.
-Use this statement to analyze query performance and storage, including [execution time](#execution_time) and [planning time](#planning_time), and the type of [cursor](#understanding-cursors) for each [iterator].
+Use this statement to analyze query performance and storage, including [execution time](#execution_time) and [planning time](#planning_time), and the type of [iterator] and [cursor](#cursor-type).

 For example, executing the following statement: